 Souvenir Map and Cathedral Guidebook

-There is also a Souvenir Map available which costs £1 and includes a photography permit, or the more extensive Cathedral Guidebook, priced at £4.50.
+There is also a Souvenir Map available which costs £3.00, or the more extensive Cathedral Guidebook, priced at £5.00

 The Cathedral is a busy and active place of worship.
-All groups of 10 or more people must pre-book their visit and there is a mandatory charge.
-We are willing to consider large groups seven days a week, although these are subject to services and other activities taking place.
+All groups no matter their size must pre-book their visit and there is a mandatory charge.
+We are willing to consider large groups six days a week (excluding Sundays), although these are subject to services and other activities taking place.
 We do also offer a wide range of tours which can be tailored to your needs.